PauFont3/stonefish_rl/docs/README_manual.md

     return command
 ```
 > The `values` parameter (can be a list or array) contains the values for each actuator's command in the same order as the map keys in `control_type`.
-> The base class (`EnvStonefishRL.py`) will convert this to the needed string format by calling the function `build_command()`.
+> The base class (`EnvStonefishRL.py`) converts this dictionary to the needed string format by calling the function `build_command()`.

 ## 7) Extend the action space in Gym
-- Whenever a new controllable actuators is added to the environment, you must update the Gym environment’s action space to include it.
+- Whenever you add a new controllable actuator, you must **increase** the Gym environment’s action space to include it.
 - In the environment's `__init__`:
   - Increase the number of the action space (e.g. `n_total_actions = previous_actions + n_new_actions`).
   - Define the range of valid values for that actuator (only if needed).